Public Health Advocacy Fellowship

 About Twin Cities Medical Society

 Twin Cities Medical Society (TCMS) connects, represents, and engages physicians in the Twin Cities Metro Area in improving the practice of medicine and advancing public health initiatives.
 TCMS has a long track record of engaging physicians and medical students in advancing public health issues, including through our Honoring Choices Minnesota and Physician Advocacy Network programs.
 All University of Minnesota medical students are members of the Twin Cities Medical Society and our partner organization the Minnesota Medical Association.

 About the Dr. Pete Dehnel Public Health Advocacy Fellowship

 The Dr. Pete Dehnel Public Health Advocacy Fellowship program offers opportunities for medical students to engage in local public health advocacy activities.
 TCMS will match fellows with a physician mentor and provide advocacy skills training and support throughout the fellowship year.
 Fellows will plan and undertake meaningful actions to advance public health in a personal area of interest.

 The next cohort will begin in September 2019 and conclude in May 2020.
-We plan to accept 12 students.
+We plan to accept up to 12 students.

 Two In-Person Workshops

 Fellows are expected to attend 2 half-day workshops, which will take place the mornings of Saturday, September 14th and Saturday, January 11th.
 At these workshops we’ll provide training on topics like messaging and communications, pathways for creating change, and legislative advocacy.